io-gui/io/readme.md

 ### Change Handler Functions ###

-Certain handler functions will be called when properties change. `.changed()` function will be called any time a property changes.
+When you instantiate an element, and every time one of its property changes, `.changed()` function will be called.
 Moreover, if `[propName]Changed()` function is defined, it will be called when the corresponding property changes.
 Lastly, if a property value is an object `[propName]Mutated()` function will be called immediately after object mutation (see [data-flow](#simple-data-flow) requirements).

 ### Simple App Recap ###

 Finally, lets create a simple `MyApp` element again and apply some of the concepts we learned.
-The element should be clickable and change message property and text color when clicked.
+The element should be clickable and change message text and color when clicked.

 ```javascript
 class MyApp extends IoElement {